New Constructions of Binary Cyclic Codes with Both Relatively Large Minimum Distance and Dual Distance

 In this section, we will consider the construction of binary cyclic codes of length $n=2^m-1$ when $m$ is even.
+In \cite{ref4}, Tang et al. constructed a defining set $A$ such that $w_2(i)$ are either all odd or all even for every $i\in A$, where $w_2(i)=\sum_{j=0}^{m-1}i_j$ and $i=\sum_{j=0}^{m-1}i_j2^j$.
+In this paper, we propose another idea to obtain the defining set.
 Our method is inspired by the construction of rotation symmetric Boolean functions in \cite{ref2}.

 Let $m=2t$.
 For every $\bm{x}=(x_0,x_1,...,x_{2t-1})\in\mathbb{F}_2^m$, we define $\bm{x}'=(x_0,x_1,...,x_{t-1})$ and $\bm{x}''=(x_t,x_{t+1},...,x_{2t-1}).$ Then $\bm{x}=(\bm{x}',\bm{x}'')$.
 Let ${\bm{1}_a}=(1,1,...,1)\in\mathbb{F}_2^a$ and ${\bm{0}_a}=(0,0,...,0)\in\mathbb{F}_2^a$.
 Further, we denote $W^{(m)}_{>t}=\left\{\bm{x}\in\mathbb{F}_2^m|wt(\bm{x})>t\right\}$, $W^{(m)}_{t}=\left\{\bm{x}\in\mathbb{F}_2^m|wt(\bm{x})=t\right\}$ and $W^{(m)}_{<t}=\left\{\bm{x}\in\mathbb{F}_2^m|wt(\bm{x})<t\right\}.$ Then we can get the following sets: